Kamii221/Recon-IT/README.md

 - Technology detection (using Wappalyzer)

 ### Reporting
-- Generate detailed reports in TXT or HTML format
+- Generate detailed reports in TXT
-- Include timestamps and IP resolution details
 - Comprehensive summary of findings

 ## Installation